Pedestrian Safety in Construction Zones: What You Need to Know

 Creating Safe and Accessible Detours for Pedestrians

 Pedestrians passing by your work zone are used to sticking to sidewalks and other pathways that are obviously there for their use.
 This is exactly why both OSHA and FHWA guidelines dictate that safety detours should look and feel as much like standard walkways as possible.
-It ensures staying out of harm’s way feels as natural as possible.
+It makes staying out of harm’s way feel as natural as possible.

 Planning detours